utplanets/phy224_public/notebooks/complete/08_Plotting.md

----
-title: "Plotting"
-teaching: 25
-exercises: 15
-questions:
-- "How can I plot my data?"
-- "How can I save my plot for publishing?"
-objectives:
-- "Create a time series plot showing a single data set."
-- "Create a scatter plot showing relationship between two data sets."
-keypoints:
-- "[`matplotlib`](https://matplotlib.org/) is the most widely used scientific plotting library in Python."
-- "Plot data directly from a Pandas dataframe."
-- "Select and transform data, then plot it."
-- "Many styles of plot are available: see the [Python Graph Gallery](https://python-graph-gallery.com/matplotlib/) for more options."
-- "Can plot many sets of data together."
----
 ## `matplotlib` is the most widely used scientific plotting library in Python

 * Usually using a sub-library called matplotlib.pyplot. imported using the alias `plt`